dtewinkel/custom-function-bindings/README.md

-# custom-function-bindings - Base
+# Custom Function Bindings - Base

-Experiments in creating Custom Azure function bindings.
+Experiments in creating custom Azure function bindings.

-This branch contains the base project structure shared by all branches with examples.

 For the starting point of this project see the [main branch](https://github.com/dtewinkel/custom-function-bindings).

+This branch contains the base project structure shared by all branches that contain the examples.

 ## Common structure